techidaily/site-games-able/source/_posts/bridge-devices-pairing-xbox-one-with-a-controller.md

 ## How to Sync an Xbox Controller to Your PC

- We've written a full guide explaining[how to connect your Xbox controller to a Windows PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) .
+ We've written a full guide explaining [how to connect your Xbox controller to a Windows PC](https://www.makeuseof.com/tag/connect-xbox-one-controller-pc/) .
 Follow those steps to use your existing Xbox One or Xbox Series X|S controller with your favorite PC games.

 ## Can I Use Xbox Series X|S Controllers on Xbox One?